List of A Song of Ice and Fire characters: Stannis Baratheon

 Stannis Baratheon is the younger brother of King Robert and older brother of Renly.
 He is portrayed as a brooding and humorless man with a harsh sense of justice and an obsession with slights both real and imagined.
 He is regarded as a skilled but overcautious military commander.

 Renly Baratheon

 Renly Baratheon is the youngest of the Baratheon brothers and Lord of Storm's End.
-He is described as handsome and charismatic, winning friends easily.
+He is described as handsome and charismatic, and he wins friends easily.
 Renly serves on Robert's council as Master of Laws.

 Selyse Baratheon

 Selyse Baratheon (née Florent) is married to Stannis and mother of Shireen.
 She is described as being fairly unattractive with extremely prominent ears and a hint of a mustache on her upper lip.
 Selyse has a cold relationship with her husband.
 She is the first of her family to be converted to the religion of the Red God by Melisandre.

 Shireen Baratheon

 Shireen Baratheon is the only living child and heir presumptive of Stannis Baratheon and his wife Selyse Florent.
-She contracted the lethal greyscale disease as a child, disfiguring her by leaving the left side of her cheek and most of her neck covered by grey, cracked, and stone-like skin.
+She contracted the lethal greyscale disease as a child, disfiguring her by leaving the left side of her cheek and most of her neck covered by grey, cracked, stone-like skin.